conradludgate/pasta-tokens/SECURITY.md

 ## Reporting a Vulnerability

-Please report any issues to the maintainer by creating a bug report.
-Thank you for your contribution!
+Please exercise responsible disclosure.
+Email the maintainer and wait for a fix before publishing a vulnerability.